Stresses multiply for many US clergy: 'We need help too'

 "They don't understand that I get tired like they get tired," he said.
 "They want you to be at their constant beck and call."

 He has attended five seminaries but never completed them.
-The courses, he said, didn’t cover the things he sees on the job.
+The courses, he said, didn't cover all he sees on the job.

 "The preaching part is the easy part," he said.
 "Had I known the ugly side of ministry -- the hospital visits, burying the dead, being in the room when someone is dying and trying to comfort their family...
 Had I known all that, I don't think I would have accepted being a pastor."